Kedar-08/Expo-imagesync/README.md

 npm start
 ```

-3. Launch the app
+3. Run on device/emulator

-- Use Expo Go (scan the QR) or run on an emulator/device from the Expo CLI.
+- Use Expo Go (scan the QR) or run on an emulator via the Expo CLI.

-## Running on an external device

-- To run the app on a physical/external device (recommended for testing camera, file I/O and background behavior), start the dev server using the tunnel option:
+- For physical device testing (camera / file I/O) it's recommended to start with a tunnel:

 ```powershell
 npx expo start --tunnel
 ```

-This will open a tunnel so your phone can connect to the dev server even when it's not on the same local network.

-## How to use the app

-- Open the app and go to the Capture screen.
-- Tap `Camera` to take a photo, or `Gallery` to pick one.
-- While offline the photo is saved to the local DB and marked `Pending`.
-- When the device is online the app uploads queued photos and marks them `Synced` with a server id.
-- Pull-to-refresh retries pending items; a manual `Retry` button is available per item.
+---

+## Roles & admin features

+- User
+  - Capture photos via camera or pick from gallery
+  - Photos saved locally and uploaded when online

+- Admin
+  - View all uploaded images with uploader info
+  - Delete images (deletions are recorded)
+  - Promote regular users to admin (promotions are recorded, with promoter info)

+- Super Admin
+  - All admin capabilities
+  - Demote admins back to users
+  - View audit trails for admin actions (who promoted whom, which images were deleted and when)

+Notes:

+- Super Admin account is created automatically on first run with preconfigured credentials in the auth logic (see `src/context/AuthContext.tsx`).

+---

-## Configuration & notes
+## Database & storage

-- Mock backend: the project includes a mock upload mode in `src/utils/api.ts` (use `USE_MOCK = true`) so you can test without a real backend.
-- To use a real backend: set `USE_MOCK = false` and update `API_BASE` in `src/utils/api.ts`.
-- Background fetch is throttled on mobile OSes — use EAS + custom dev client for more reliable background behavior.
+- Local DB: `expo-sqlite` storing tables such as `users`, `assets`, `admin_promotions`, and `deleted_assets`.
-- Large images are stored as base64 in SQLite by default; consider storing files on disk and only keeping paths in the DB for production.
+- Images historically stored as base64 in the DB.
+For production, prefer storing image files on disk and storing file paths in the DB to reduce DB size.

-## Next steps / ideas

-- Persist images on disk and save only paths in SQLite to reduce DB size
-- Implement real server endpoint with deduplication and verification
+- The app runs lightweight migrations at startup to add columns/tables when the schema evolves.

+---

+## Tech stack

+- Expo (managed workflow)
+- React Native + TypeScript
+- SQLite via `expo-sqlite`
+- Camera & gallery: `expo-camera`, `expo-image-picker`
+- File handling: `expo-file-system`
+- Background tasks: `expo-task-manager`, `expo-background-fetch`
+- Secure storage: `expo-secure-store`
+- Utilities: `rxjs` for event bus patterns

+---

+## Development notes & useful commands

+- Install dependencies: `npm install`
+- Start dev server: `npm start`
+- Run on Android: `npm run android` (when configured)
+- Run on iOS: `npm run ios` (when configured)

+Files you will likely edit:

-- Add authentication and secure uploads (signed requests)
+- `src/context/AuthContext.tsx` — authentication and role logic
-- Add a settings screen for compression quality/behavior

-## License & contribution

-- This example is provided as-is for learning and prototyping.
-Feel free to reuse the code — add attribution if you like.

-If you'd like, I can also add a short troubleshooting section or a small debug screen to export the SQLite contents.
+- `src/db/db.ts` — migrations and DB queries
+- `src/screens/*` — UI screens (Capture, UserManagement, AssetManagement, UserProfile)
+- `src/utils/api.ts` — mock or real backend upload settings

+---